waterloo-rocketry/simulink-canards/README.md

 Ideally, setting the rocket to simulate should be as easy as changing the first line in `configure_plant_model.m` to run the appropriate script.
 It probably isn't, so at that point you should ask someone for help

 ## Sample Plots
+This is a quick plot of sim vs OpenRocket results for Borealis, as an example of what the plant model can do.

 ![.](/sample.png)